AustinV28/AustinV28.github.io/essays/Success-with-AI.md

 ### II.
 Personal Experience with AI:

 1. **Fixing Bugs and Coding during WODs:** AI played a crucial role in helping me debug code and complete coding tasks during Workshops of the Day (WODs).
 Whether it was identifying syntax errors or suggesting code snippets, AI provided invaluable support in overcoming challenges efficiently.
+WIthout it, I probably wouldn't have been able to pass most of the WODs.

 2. **Final Project Assistance:** During the final project, I utilized AI to assist in various aspects, from generating code templates to refining implementation details.
 This collaborative approach augmented my problem-solving capabilities and contributed to the overall success of the project.